Introduction:

 1. Why Cheek Retractors Are Indispensable in Modern Orthodontics

 1).
-Submillimeter Precision
+Helps with Precision

 - 41% reduction in procedural errors